Medicine Overview of Ketoril Cream

 Yes, medicines containing ketoconazole have an expiry date.
 Read the information given on the package for accurate expiry date.

-User Submitted Feedback For Ketoril NA Cream
+User Submitted Feedback For Ketoril Cream

 What are you using this medicine for?